How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 action = %(action_mwl)s

-The action = %(action_mwl)s shortcut emails a report with WHOIS data and the relevant log excerpt.
+The %(action_mwl)s syntax is Fail2Ban’s variable interpolation; it expands to a predefined action that emails a report with WHOIS data and the relevant log excerpt.
 Replace the addresses with mailboxes you monitor and ensure the host can relay mail (via Postfix, msmtp, or another MTA).

 Each jail pairs a log filter with an action (firewall ban, Cloudflare API call, etc.).
 Enable only the jails that apply to the services you run so Fail2Ban watches the right log files without wasting CPU.